karimarttila/karimarttila.github.io/_posts/2019-12-15-kotlin-much-more-than-just-a-better-java.md

 ### Introduction

-This [Kotlin](https://kotlinlang.org/) version of my exercise server “Simple Server” is now the sixth language that I have used to implement the same server as an exercise (previous implementations: Clojure, Javascript, Java, Python and Go, see: my Medium blog post regarding these exercises: [Five Languages — Five Stories](https://medium.com/@kari.marttila/five-languages-five-stories-1afd7b0b583f)).
-I’m planning to implement the Simple Server also using Typescript — maybe after that implementation I update that blog post to “Seven Languages — Seven Stories :-).
+This [Kotlin](https://kotlinlang.org/) version of my exercise server “Simple Server” is now the sixth language that I have used to implement the same server as an exercise (previous implementations: Clojure, Javascript, Java, Python and Go, see: my previous blog post regarding these exercises: [Five Languages - Five Stories]({% post_url 2018-11-19-five-languages-five-stories %}).
+I’m planning to implement the Simple Server also using Typescript — maybe after that implementation I update that blog post to “Seven Languages - Seven Stories" :-).

 You can find the project in [Github](https://github.com/karimarttila/kotlin/tree/master/webstore-demo/simple-server).